What are job arrays?

 ...

-The submission command above would create a job array of 250 tasks, and for each the PBS_ARRAYID environment variable would be assigned a unique value between 1 and 250, inclusive.
+The submission command above would create a job array of 250 tasks, and for each the SLURM_ARRAY_TASK_ID or the PBS_ARRAYID environment variable would be assigned a unique value between 1 and 250, inclusive.

 Although job arrays provide sufficient features for simple scenarios, it quickly becomes a nuisance for more sophisticated problems, especially in parameter exploration type computations. atools aims to eliminate as much as possible of the boiler plate code you have to write over and over again.